-U.S. banks must pay up to $2 billion more per year to shield Wall Street: Fed
+U.S. banks must pay up to $2 billion more per year to shield taxpayers: Fed

 Some of the largest subsidiaries of foreign banks must also satisfy TLAC.

-(Reporting By Patrick Rucker in Washington; Additional reporting by Dan Freed and David Henry in New York; Editing by Bill Rigby)
+Reporting By Patrick Rucker in Washington; Additional reporting by Dan Freed and David Henry in New York; Editing by Bill Rigby, Bernard Orr

-The top U.S. securities regulator has questioned Wells Fargo & Co over its accounting for a roughly $20 billion portfolio of troubled loans.

-NEW YORK The U.S. Federal Reserve's decision on Wednesday to raise rates by a quarter point and to signal a faster pace of increases in 2017 was reasonable, according to leading bond investor Jeffrey Gundlach, given growing inflationary pressures and U.S. President-elect Donald Trump's expected stimulus plans.